Old Fashioned Salmon Patties

 How to make Old Fashioned Salmon Patties

 To make the salmon patties, drain the salmon and reserve 2 tablespoons of the juice in a small bowl.
-Pick out any bones.
+Whisk the baking powder into the salmon juice.
+It’ll bubble up!

-Whisk the egg in a large bowl.
+Pick out any bones from the salmon—don’t skip this step!
+Then, whisk the egg in a large bowl.
 Add the salmon, onion, flour and salt.
+Stir in the baking powder mixture.

 Shape the mixture into patties, roughly 2 inches in diameter.